asadqureshi12/cardiometabolic-deterioration/README.md

 | WORSENING + UNSTABLE | 7 | 0 | 0.0% |
 | All other patients | 111 | 17 | 15.3% |

-Inverse result — synthetic data limitation made quantitatively explicit.
-Synthea does not generate the clinical trajectories that precede real-world cardiometabolic acute admissions.
+Included to test whether synthetic encounter generation exhibited any directional enrichment signal relative to deterioration status.
+Inverse result — Synthea does not generate the clinical trajectories that precede real-world cardiometabolic acute admissions.
 Scoring rules remain internally consistent and guideline-anchored.
+This is a dataset-behaviour finding, not a predictive validation failure.

 **V2 — Tier Convergence (strongest consistency finding)**